 - Click the green Add to Thunderbird button.

 Back up your contacts by clicking on Add.

 Click Restart now.

+When you restart, this window will automatically pop up.
 Select "Use a new account", type in your Connect address (UCSBnetID@ucsb.edu), then click Next.

 Type in your UCSBnetID password, click Sign in, then click Next.

 Confirm the contacts you wish to synchronize, then click Finish.

 Be patient while your Google Contacts sync to your address book.
 When you see the Synchronization Summary, click OK.

 Right-click on your addressbook and select Sync Now if you end up adding new contacts.

 Be patient while your Google Contacts sync to your address book.